ussahil/ATS_Scanner/README.md

 ```
 ## Acknowledgments

-This project was initially inspired by [krishnaik06].
+This project was  inspired by [krishnaik06].
 I made modifications and improvements to the original code, including fixing bugs such as jd and text injections.